YouTube - North American X-15

 Oct.
 24, 1968

 The North American X-15 first took to the sky on June 8, 1959.
+A total of 199 flights were made.
 The last flight took place on Oct.
 24, 1968.
 A 200th flight was never made, even after several attempts.
 They were all canceled due to either technical problems or the weather.

 Of the 199 flights a total of thirteen exceeded an altitude of 50 miles.
 The U.S. designates a pilot who has exceeded that altitude as an astronaut.

 On Aug.
 22, 1963 Joseph A. Walker piloted a North American X-15 to an altitude of 354,199 feet.
 The record stood until Oct.
 4, 2004.
 It still holds the world speed record of 4,519 mph set by William Knight on Oct.
 3, 1967.

 The North American X-15 was flown by Neil Armstrong, the first man on the moon.
 He was among the twelve pilots who flew the aircraft.